 Generally, wholesalers will work with sellers that are in distress.
 If a seller is under financial stress, the wholesaler is typically able to secure a better deal.

 As a wholesaler, you would not have to make any updates to the property.
 Plus, you will not be putting any of your money into the property.
 That can make it a less risky situation with less upfront capital.
+Here is a great example of a wholesaler that likes to buy property in California.

 How real estate deals make you money